 1. 99% of People in an MLM Lose Money

 Let’s start with the numbers, shall we?
 After studying 350 MLMs, the FTC found that 99% of people who join multi-level marketing companies lose money.
+This statistic does not just apply to the worst MLM companies.
+It applies to ALL MLMs.

 That’s right.
 If you join an MLM then you only have a 1% chance of not losing money.
 Not a 1% chance of getting rich.
 A 1% chance of not losing money.